-These rules classify only 1 benign vector as malignant (\mathcal{R}1 and \mathcal{R}5 , the same vector), and the ELSE condition for the benign class makes 6 errors, giving 99.00% overall accuracy of this set of rules.
-Minimizing Eq.
-(8) we have also obtained 7 rules (3 for malignant and 4 for benign class) working with 100% reliability but rejecting 79 cases (11.3%).
+These rules classify only 1 benign vector as malignant (\Re_1 and \Re_5 , the same vector), and the ELSE condition for the benign class makes 6 errors, giving 99.00% overall accuracy of this set of rules.
+Since the cost of assigning malignant cases to benign group is high minimizing Eq.
+(12) we have also obtained 7 rules (3 for malignant and 4 for benign class) working with 100% reliability but rejecting 79 cases (11.3%).
 In all cases features f_3 and f_6 (both related to the cell size) were not important and f_2 with f_7 were the most important.
-Incidentally, the Ljubliana cancer data [14] gives about 77% accuracy in crossvalidation tests using just a single logical rule.